HassnHamada/whatsapp-chat-parser/README.md

 - Directly output a CSV file from the command line.

 ## Future Updates
-- Support for additional date and time formats.
 - Add more output formats.
 - Add media attachments handling.